Sylvester Benjamin Butler: born July 26, 1892. died February

 The summer before his senior year he worked for The Pope Manufacturing Company of Hartford, CT.
 He worked as a clerk in their accounting department.
-After college, he worked for a three years at Landers, Frary and Clark, a hardware manufacturer of New Britain, CT.
+After college, he worked for about three years at Landers, Frary and Clark, a hardware manufacturer of New Britain, CT.
 Working first as an office assistant and later in cataloguing and sales work.
 A post card from that era shows that he was living at 14 Camp Street in New Britian.
 Probably as a boarder.

 Sylvester went to New Jersey in August, 1916 to teach history and mathematics at Pleasantville High school.
 His letters go into great detail describing his work as well as his hopes and aspirations during this time.
 Among other activities he helped coach the Pleasantville High football team.
 While teaching there he met Eva Lutz (a student who graduated in 1917).
 Eva was a "protegee" of one of his fellow teachers, Gertrude Tolbert.